 Under guidance from New York state officials, we are vaccinating people age 12 and older.
 For more information, visit New York State Department of Health website.

 If you are a New York resident, you can call 833-697-4829 or visit ny.gov/vaccine for information about vaccine distribution.
 If you live in Chautauqua County, you can call 866-604-6789 or visit chqgov.com for vaccine distribution information in your county.

 UPMC Western Maryland

-Under guidance from Maryland state officials, we are vaccinating people who are eligible in Phases 1a, 1b, 1c, 2a, and 2b.
-All Maryland residents age 16 and older also can register for a COVID-19 vaccine at a mass vaccination event.
+Under guidance from Maryland state officials, we are vaccinating people age 12 and older.
+All Maryland residents age 12 and older also can register for a COVID-19 vaccine at a mass vaccination event.
 Children under the age of 18 must have a parent or guardian with them to sign a consent form.

-For a list of who meets criteria for those phases, visit the Maryland Department of Health website.
+For more information about who is eligible and how to schedule an appointment, visit the Maryland Department of Health website.
 If you are a Maryland resident and have questions about the vaccine, call 855-MD-GoVAX (855-634-6829), or visit covidlink.maryland.gov.